terryyz/X-Repo2Run/README.md

 # Or use the main command with global flag
 repo2run --global --repo-list repos.txt --output-dir ./unified_output --max-workers 8 --use-uv --verbose

+# Process only repositories from index 0 to 99 (first 100 repos) in the list
+repo2run --global --repo-list repos.txt --output-dir ./batch1_output --repo-range 0 100 --use-uv

+# Process repositories from index 100 to 199 (second 100 repos) in the list
+repo2run --global --repo-list repos.txt --output-dir ./batch2_output --repo-range 100 200 --use-uv

+# Distribute work across multiple machines or jobs by specifying different ranges
+# Example for a CI/CD pipeline that processes 500 repos in 5 parallel jobs
+# Job 1: repo2run --global --repo-list repos.txt --output-dir ./job1 --repo-range 0 100
+# Job 2: repo2run --global --repo-list repos.txt --output-dir ./job2 --repo-range 100 200
+# ... and so on
 ```

 ### Advanced Use Cases